-Getting to Bonaire
+Getting to Bonaire is easy.

-Bonaire is a destination for visitors who want to enjoy a country that is still relatively unknown but has plenty of amenities and comforts that insure a relaxed and peaceful environment.
+Bonaire is a destination for visitors who want to enjoy a country that is still relatively unknown but has plenty of amenities and comforts that ensure a relaxed and peaceful environment.
 It may take an extra flight or change of planes to get here, but almost everyone agrees it is worth every bit of the additional time it takes.

 Another way to visit Bonaire is via a cruise ship.
-During High Season from December through April we have, on average, 4 ships per week.
+During High Season from December through April, we have, on average, 4 ships per week.
 Many of the large cruise lines visit, but Bonaire is also a favorite port for the smaller ships.
 Take a look at our Cruise Ship page for a calendar schedule of the ships and lines that will be visiting Bonaire over the next year, as well as our FAQs for Cruise Ship Visitors.

 Finally, there are still those who arrive by sailing into Bonaire.
 For those arriving via yachts or cruising in, you may find the information on our yachting page helpful.